zamanapp/prayers-call/docs/guide/one-time-calculator.md

 ### getQiblaDirection

-The Qibla direction method return the direction in degrees from North of the Qibla. the return type is a `number`.
-By default this method will use the initialization coordinates but can accept an optional param of `CoordinatesObject` type.
+Returns a `number` representing the Qibla direction in degrees from North.

+By default this method will use the initialization coordinates but can optional accept a `CoordinatesObject`.

 ```ts
 import { Methods, StaticCalculator } from 'prayer-call'